learn-academy-2021-charlie/week-3-assessment-celoazevedo/interview-questions.md

 6. STRETCH: What is an anonymous function in JavaScript?

-  Your answer: an anonymous function is a function without a name (hehe!) in javascript we tipically use anonymous functions as callback functions.
+  Your answer: an anonymous function is a function without a name (hehe!).
+In javascript we tipically use anonymous functions as callback functions.

   () => {}